It is not so easy to make the best choice for GPS for boat with integrated fishfinder to fit in the budget.

 Well, I have some numbers.

-Money expected to spend for navigation equipment supposed to be €1500.
-It is not enough for me to choose.
+Money expected to spend on navigation equipment supposed to be €1500.
+It is not enough for me to choose from.
 I asked my friend for some additional details.

 The first, have the boat any navigation electronics already installed?
 The answer received, all electronics have been removed by the previous owner except weathervane on mast top.
 I forgot to mention that echo sounder transducer from Simrad Echo sounder and wiring in place.